dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/includes/webapplication.md

 ### Working with ports

 When a web app is created with Visual Studio or `dotnet new`, a `Properties/launchSettings.json` file is created that specifies the ports the app responds to.
 In the port setting samples that follow, running the app from Visual Studio returns an error dialog `Unable to connect to web server 'AppName'`.
+Visual Studio returns an error because it's expecting the port specified in `Properties/launchSettings.json`, but the app is using the port specified by `app.Run("http://localhost:3000")`.
 Run the following port changing samples from the command line.

 The following sections set the port the app responds to.